Wall-crossing from Lagrangian Cobordisms: Introduction

-\Cref{sec:cobordismandmutations} contains the main ideas of the paper. \Cref{subsec:haugcobordism} introduces the Lagrangian mutation cobordism from \cite{haug2015lagrangian}.
-We take some care to work out the parameterization of this cobordism explicitly in the setting of $\CC^2\setminus \{z_1z_2=1\}$, which allows us to compute the flux swept between the ends of the cobordism. \Cref{subsec:generalmutations} looks at the mutation cobordism constructed from a mutation pair -- a Lagrangian $L$ bounding a Lagrangian disk $D$.
+\Cref{sec:cobordismandmutations} contains the main theorem of the paper.
+We first introduce the Lagrangian mutation cobordism from \cite{haug2015lagrangian} in \Cref{subsec:haugcobordism}.
+We take some care to work out the parameterization of this cobordism explicitly in the setting of $\CC^2\setminus \{z_1z_2=1\}$.
+This care is necessary to later characterize the kinds of holomorphic disks which can appear with boundary on this cobordism, and to compute explicitly the flux swept between the ends of the Lagrangian cobordism. \Cref{subsec:generalmutations} looks at the mutation cobordism constructed from a mutation pair -- a Lagrangian $L$ bounding a Lagrangian disk $D$.
 The remainder of the section is spent proving \cref{thm:wallcrossingcobordism}, which shows that this mutation cobordism $K_{\mu_D}$, when equipped with an appropriate bounding cochain, gives an equivalence in the Fukaya category.
-We outline the proof here. \begin{itemize} \item \Cref{subsub:Morsefunction}: we construct a Morse function for $K_{\mu_D}$ and point out how this cobordism fails to be topological cylinder between its ends. \item \Cref{subsub:exceptionalholomorphicdisk}: we find a holomorphic disk with boundary on $K_{\mu_D}$. \item \Cref{subsub:removingcurvature}: we show that this holomorphic disk contributes to $m^0_{K_{\mu_D}}$ in such a way that its lowest order contributions can be cancelled out by a deforming cochain $d_\epsilon$. \item \Cref{subsub:invertingends}: we show that there exists a homotopy between $\CF_{d_\epsilon}(K_{\mu_D})$ and its left end $\CF_{d_\epsilon|_{L^-}}(L^-)$ which uses the component of the deformed differential arising from the holomorphic disk. \item \Cref{subsub:applinghtt}: we present $K_{\mu_D}$ as a filtered $A_\infty$ mapping cocylinder (\cref{def:mappingcylinder}) using the homotopy constructed above and conclude the existence of a continuation map. \end{itemize}
+The idea of proof is very similar to \cref{sec:continuation}, in that we show that the mutation cobordism $K_{\mu_D}$ has Floer cohomology of a mapping cocylinder.
+This is complicated by the fact that the underlying topology of $K_{\mu_D}$ is not that of a cylinder.
+We outline the proof here. \begin{itemize} \item \Cref{subsub:Morsefunction}: we construct a Morse function for $K_{\mu_D}$ and point out how this cobordism fails to be topological cylinder between its ends. \item \Cref{subsub:exceptionalholomorphicdisk}: we find a holomorphic disk with boundary on $K_{\mu_D}$. \item \Cref{subsub:removingcurvature}: we show that this holomorphic disk contributes to $m^0_{K_{\mu_D}}$ in such a way that its lowest order contributions can be canceled out by a deforming cochain $d_\epsilon$. \item \Cref{subsub:invertingends}: we show that there exists a homotopy between $\CF_{d_\epsilon}(K_{\mu_D})$ and its left end $\CF_{d_\epsilon|_{L^-}}(L^-)$ which uses the component of the deformed differential arising from the holomorphic disk. \item \Cref{subsub:applinghtt}: we present $K_{\mu_D}$ as a weakly filtered $A_\infty$ mapping cocylinder (\cref{def:mappingcylinder}) using the homotopy constructed above and conclude the existence of a continuation map. \end{itemize}